-We perform regular inspections for our own locations, projects and business partners.
+We perform regular inspections for our own locations, projects, and business partners.
 Controls of human rights guidelines and directives are regularly carried out, often in conjunction with a broader review of health and safety, procurement procedures and/or quality.

-Annual external FSC audits frequently focus on Supply Chain compliance to Human and Labour Rights.
-Green Resources undergoes 5 FSC Audits per annum (3x FSC Forest Management and 2x FSC Chain of Custody)
+Annual external FSC[TM] audits frequently focus on supply chain compliance with human and labour rights.
+Green Resources undergoes five FSC[TM] audits per annum (3x FSC Forest Management and 2x FSC Chain of Custody)